AvhikBiswas/E-Learning-Backend/readme.md

 The API interacts with a database (PostgreSQL) using Prisma ORM.
 Ensure proper authentication and authorization mechanisms are implemented in the client application to access the protected endpoints.

+email notification while user is register

+email for user reset password

+email for new course purchase by user

 default Admin password is there in db.